-The centerpiece of the two grants is a $4.2 million award over four years to fund expansion of the Rural Track Pipeline Program, which was established in 1995 to introduce medical students to rural health care.
+The centerpiece of the two grants is a $4.2 million award over four years to fund expansion of the Rural Scholars Program, which was established in 1995 to introduce medical students to rural health care.
 The grant is one of just five awarded nationwide and is the largest award for rural medicine in the school’s history.

-“More Missouri doctors receive their medical degree from MU than from any other institution, so we feel an urgency and an obligation to address this growing health care crisis in our state,” said Steven Zweig, MD, MSPH, interim dean at the University of Missouri School of Medicine.
+“More Missouri doctors receive their medical degree from MU than from any other institution, so we feel an urgency and an obligation to address this growing health care crisis in our state,” said Steven Zweig, MD, MSPH, dean at the University of Missouri School of Medicine.
 “We already have several unique programs designed to offer our medical students encounters and training in rural and underserved areas, and this grant will enhance those initiatives in new and innovative ways.”

 - Bryant Scholars Program: a medical school pre-admission program for undergraduate students from rural areas who wish to pursue rural medicine

 - Rural Scholars Program: a curriculum designed to offer lectures, mentoring and clinical programs to medical students interested in rural practice

 - Summer Community Program: a summer session for second-year medical students that exposes them to different rural medicine opportunities

 - Rural Clerkship Program: an opportunity for third-year medical students to complete up to three clerkships at rural hospitals

 - Rural Scholars Elective Program: an opportunity for fourth-year medical students to complete electives in rural, community-based settings